Kitchens, Bathrooms, Fitted Wardobes, Entertainment Units, Home Office, Laundry

 Think about what you dislike about your existing kitchen

-- is the lack of storage and bench space a constant problem?
+- is the lack of storage and bench space a challenge?

 - the footprint just doesn’t work